sniporbob/PiRaTN/README.md

 # Credits

+CSUB Fab Lab for 3D printing and circuits.

-Delta Bravo One Five for figuring out the socat commands to make this work
+Delta Bravo One Five for figuring out the socat commands to make this work. "dB SPL" on the ATAK Discord.

 https://github.com/DeltaBravo15